neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

    retries the call until 200 response.

    There is a small question how request handler (timeline creation in this case) would interact with per sk reconciler.
-As always I prefer to do the simplest possible thing and here it seems to be just waking it up so it re-reads the db for work to do.
-Passing work in memory is faster, but that shouldn't matter, and path to scan db for work will exist anyway, simpler to reuse it.
+In the current implementation we first persist the request in the DB, and then send an in-memory request to each safekeeper reconciler to process it.

 For pg version / wal segment size: while we may persist them in `timelines` table, it is not necessary as initial creation at step 3 can take them from